Morgan Scalley: Suspension

-Scalley admitted in June 2020 that he used a racial slur in a text to a recruit in 2013 and was promptly suspended by the university.
+Scalley admitted in June 2020 that he used a racial slur in a text to a recruit in 2013, and was promptly suspended by the university.
 An investigation revealed that there were also two additional incidents where Scalley was accused of using racial stereotypes.
-He was reinstated to his position as defensive coordinator after an external review by the university, but was reported to have taken a significant pay cut and the offer from the university to be its head-coach-in-waiting rescinded among other penalties.
+He was reinstated to his position as defensive coordinator after an external review by the university, but was reported to have taken a significant pay cut and the initial offer from the university to be its head-coach-in-waiting rescinded among other penalties.

 Personal life

 Scalley is a member of the Church of Jesus Christ of Latter-day Saints, and served as a missionary for the church to Munich, Germany.
 He and his wife, Liz, have three children.